ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 The manifest describes the type of device, and component, that the firmware is for.
 The implementation must check that this information matches the device and component being updated.

-The manifest provides the version of the new firmware image.
-The implementation must only install a later version of firmware than is currently installed.
+The manifest provides the version, or sequence number, of the new firmware image.
+For some deployments, the implementation must not install an earlier version of firmware than is currently installed.
+This security requirement prevents a firmware downgrade that can expose a known security vulnerability.

 The manifest can provide information about dependencies on other firmware images.
 The implementation must only install the new firmware if its dependencies are satisfied.
 See :secref:`dependencies`.

 .. admonition:: Implementation note

-   In a trusted-client implementation of the |API|, these steps can be carried out by the update client, and no verification is done by the implementation.
+   In a trusted-client implementation of the |API|, these steps can be carried out by the update client, and then no verification is done by the implementation.
 See :secref:`trusted-client`.

 Firmware image verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^